krishahn/drill/_docs/connect-a-data-source/plugins/070-hive-storage-plugin.md

           }
         }

-## Connect Drill to the Hive Remote Metastore Directly
+## Connect Drill to the Hive Remote Metastore

 The Hive metastore runs as a separate service outside of Hive.
-Drill can query the Hive metastore directly through Thrift.
+Drill can query the Hive metastore through Thrift.
 The metastore service communicates with the Hive database over JDBC.

-Point Drill to the Hive metastore service address, and provide the connection parameters in a Hive storage plugin configuration to configure a connection to Drill as shown in the following procedure.
+Follow the steps in the next section to point Drill to the Hive metastore service address.
+Provide the connection parameters in a Hive storage plugin configuration to configure a connection to Drill.
+At this point, if you query data sources that Drill supports other than HBase (or MapR), you are finished configuring the Hive storage plugin.
+If you query HBase using Hive, you need to add ZooKeeper quorum and port properties.
+The HBaseStorageHandler requires these properties.
+Drill discovers HBase services using these properties.
+If you use the HBase storage plugin, the ZooKeeper quorum and port properties in the Hive storage plugin are the same as those in the HBase storage plugin, assuming you want to use the same HBase database.

 {% include startnote.html %}Verify that the Hive metastore service is running before you register the Hive metastore.{% include endnote.html %}

 ### Hive Remote Metastore Configuration

-To register a remote Hive metastore with Drill:
+To connect Drill to a remote Hive metastore:

 1. Issue the following command to start the Hive metastore service on the system specified in the `hive.metastore.uris`:
    `hive --service metastore`